codetricity/tpreview/packages/theta/README.md

 ### live preview

+Example shows how to save frame to file for inspection and testing.
-full code for this example is in the examples section of the library
+Full code for this example is in the examples section of the library.

 ```dart
   var frameCount = 0;